 Jan.
 22, 2019: David Boileau of Holiday, Florida, was arrested by the Pasco County Sheriff's Office for allegedly burglarizing an Iraqi family's home and "going through" their mailbox, according to a police report.
 After officers arrived at the home, Boileau "made several statements of his dislike for people of Middle Eastern descent," the report said.
 "He also stated if he doesn't get rid of them, Trump will handle it."
 The police report noted that a day before, Boileau threw screws at a vehicle outside the family's house.
 On that day, Boileau allegedly told police, "We'll get rid of them one way or another."
 Boileau, 58, has since pleaded guilty to a misdemeanor charge of trespassing, and he was sentenced to 90 days in jail.

 Feb.
 15, 2019: The FBI in Maryland arrested a Marine veteran and U.S. Coast Guard lieutenant, Christopher Paul Hasson, who they said was stockpiling weapons and "espoused" racist and anti-immigrant views for years as he sought to "murder innocent civilians on a scale rarely seen in this country."
 In court documents, prosecutors said the 49-year-old "domestic terrorist" compiled a "hit list" of prominent Democrats.
 Two months later, while seeking Hasson's release from jail before trial, his public defender, Elizabeth Oyer, told a federal judge: "This looks like the sort of list that our commander-in-chief might have compiled while watching Fox News in the morning. … Is it legitimately frustrating that offensive language and ideology has now become part of our national vocabulary?
 Yes, it is very frustrating.
 But … it is hard to differentiate it from the random musings of someone like Donald Trump who uses similar epithets in his everyday language and tweets."
-Hasson faces weapons-related charges and was being detained as he awaits trial.
-He has pleaded not guilty.
+Hasson ultimately pleaded guilty to federal weapons-related charges, and he was sentenced to more than 13 years in federal prison.

 Feb.
 15, 2019: Police in Falmouth, Massachusetts, arrested 41-year-old Rosiane Santos after she "verbally assault[ed]" a man for wearing a "Make America Great Again" hat in a Mexican restaurant and then "violently push[ed] his head down," according to police reports.
 Apparently intoxicated, "she stated that [the victim] was a 'motherf----r' for supporting Trump," one of the responding officers wrote.
 "She also stated that he shouldn't be allowed in a Mexican restaurant with that."
 Santos was in the United States unlawfully, federal authorities said.
 Police arrested her on charges of "simple assault" and disorderly conduct.
 She has since admitted in local court that there are "sufficient facts" to warrant charges, and she has been placed on a form of probation.